Marcelo-Diament/store-block/README.md

 ### Componentization

-Since there are two main elements in our component (the countdown itself and its title), in order to achieve a more flexible layout, we can split it in two components - the countdown and the title.
+Since there are two main elements in our component (the countdown itself and its title), in order to achieve a more flexible layout, we can split it into two components - the countdown and the title.
 So our new component (title), needs its own interface.

 ### Interface

-As in OOP, a interface defines a contract, with well-defined restrictions on how the blocks will work together.
+As in OOP, an interface defines a contract, with well-defined restrictions on how the blocks will work together.
 Using interfaces enhances our customization power.

-To define a app in the interface, the component property is responsible to define the React component to be used.
-So it is important that the component name to be the same as the file name inside the `react/` folder.
-Take a loook on this example ( `interfaces.json` ):
+To define an app in the interface, the component property is responsible to define the React component to be used.
+So it is important that the component name be the same as the file name inside the `react/` folder.
+Take a look at this example ( `interfaces.json` ):

 ``` tsx
 {